467riguy8/Infscriptv2/README.md

-# Pblocker
+# Infinite Script
-Pblocker is a very fast proxy with cool features.
+Infinite Script is a very fast proxy with cool features.